photoprism/photoprism-docs/docs/index.md

 You're welcome to play with the demo at [demo.photoprism.org](https://demo.photoprism.org).
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

-## Setup ##
+## Getting started ##

-Step-by-step installation instructions can be found in [Getting Started](getting-started/index.md) - all you need is a Web browser and Docker to run the server.
+To simplify running PhotoPrism on a server, we strongly recommend using [Docker Compose](getting-started/docker-compose.md).
 It is available for Mac, Linux and Windows.

-Next, you'll have to [index or import](user-guide/library/import-vs-index.md) existing files.
-Please be patient, this will take a while depending on the size of your library.
+Next, you'll have to [index](user-guide/library/import-vs-index.md) your library.
+Please be patient, this will take a while depending on the size of your photo collection.

 Already indexed photos can be browsed in [Photos](user-guide/organize/browse.md) while videos show up in [Videos](user-guide/organize/video.md).